When Doctors Perform Unnecessary Operations

 There is an old saying that “the only minor surgery is surgery that happens to someone else.”
 Being operated on can involve having muscles, bones, and our most important vital organs cut into and exposed to open air.
-Surgery can also involve general anesthesia, being ‘put to sleep’ for the length of the operation, which frequently poses its own set of risks including brain damage and death.
+As experienced medical malpractice lawyers, we can tell you that surgery can also involve general anesthesia, being ‘put to sleep’ for the length of the operation, which frequently poses its own set of risks including brain damage and death.

 If you or a loved one has undergone an unnecessary medical procedure, it is important to seek legal assistance from an experienced law office.
 Lawyers can also be used in cases where the practitioner fails to inform the patient about all the possible risks of undergoing a certain operation in advance or in cases of medical malpractice where the doctor makes a mistake.
 Call the law offices of Michael Lamonsoff today and we will help you to get the recovery you deserve.